MoSwilam/Entity-Anonymizer-Plugin/README.md

 ### Installation

-1. Install it as an npm package using the Github repo URL
+1. Install the plugin as an npm package using the Github repo URL